Current U.S. mortgage snapshot

 Home affordability becomes easier to think through when you can test different assumptions.
 For example, changing down payment, interest rate, or tax estimates can make a large difference in the final picture.

-That is why the Mortgage Calculator is especially useful here, and why related tools like the Loan Calculator, APR Calculator, and Savings Calculator can add context.
+That is why the Mortgage Calculator is especially useful here, and why related tools like the Loan Calculator, APR Calculator, Amortization Calculator, and Savings Calculator can add context.

 These Calc Nest tools pair naturally with this guide.